lllyasviel/Fooocus/readme.md

 After the first time you run Fooocus, a config file will be generated at `Fooocus\user_path_config.txt`.
 This file can be edited for changing the model path.
 You can also change some parameters to turn Fooocus into "your Fooocus".

 For example ["realisticStockPhoto_v10" is a pretty good model from CivitAI](https://civitai.com/models/139565/realistic-stock-photo).
 This model needs a special `CFG=3.0` and probably works better with some specific styles.
-Below is an example config to turn Fooocus into a **"Fooocus Photograph Stock Photo Software"**:
+Below is an example config to turn Fooocus into a **"Fooocus Realistic Stock Photo Software"**:

 `Fooocus\user_path_config.txt`: